-To ensure that patients are assessed as completely and conveniently as possible, Professor Bryant has a full lung function testing laboratory in his office as well as the facilities to conduct full allergy testing.
+To ensure that patients are assessed as completely and conveniently as possible, Professor Bryant has a full lung function testing laboratory in his office.
 This means that patients do not need to be referred elsewhere unless there is a need for highly specialized testing.

 Breathing tests can also be done for referred doctors without the need for a medical consultation.
 A form is set out below which can be completed and either faxed or emailed for a prompt appointment or, alternatively, a telephone call can be made to the office.
 The original form should be given to the patient as it contains instructions about the appropriate preparation for the tests which are simple to perform, are not painful or unpleasant, and do not involve the collection of blood samples.